sartak/advent-of-code/2023/README.md

 Pretty smooth.
 Part 2 required a bunch of fiddly reading comprehension, but I'm glad it didn't involve probing or other sophisticated hash table mechanics.

+# Day 16

+I felt like it was smooth (though I had one typo in part 1, and I didn't handle the first cell correctly which of course mattered), but I didn't place as highly as I expected.
+I used a hashset of beam x, y, dir to avoid infinite loops.
+For part 2 I structured my answer such that I could trivially enable parallelism, but before I started to `par_iter()`, my debug build came back with an answer in 3 seconds.
+As usual I was happy with Rust's enum and match, which made managing beam direction quite fluent.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |